cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.3389/fpls.2019.00544 - A Comparison of Mainstream Genotyping Platforms for the Evaluation and Use of Barley Genetic Resources
 - https://doi/prg/10.7717/peerj.6931 - Metabarcoding reveals a high diversity of woody host-associated Phytophthora spp. in soils at public gardens and amenity woodlands in Britain
+- http://doi.org/10.3389/fevo.2019.00439 - The Limits of Hyb-Seq for Herbarium Specimens: Impact of Preservation Techniques
 - https://doi.org/10.1016/j.virusres.2019.03.004 - The complete sequences of two divergent variants of the rhabdovirus raspberry vein chlorosis virus and the design of improved primers for virus detection
 - https://doi.org/10.1099/jgv.0.001210 - Kodoja: A workflow for virus detection in plants using k-mer analysis of RNA-sequencing data
 - https://doi.org/10.1186/s12864-019-6243-7 - BaRTv1.0: an improved barley reference transcript dataset to determine accurate changes in the barley transcriptome using RNA-seq